Mjaiswal50/FinalResumeBuilderBackend/README.md

    with
    const path = image_name ? 'https://xyz.herokuapp.com/' + 'build/uploads/' + image_name : null;
-step 13.Follow heroku site and restart all dynos from actions step 14.Whatever url pops up on terminal use it as baseUrl in frontend in \src\app\services\http-service.ts replace private baseURl = 'http://localhost:5000/api';
+step 13.Follow heroku site and restart all dynos from actions step 14.Whatever url pops up on terminal use it as baseUrl in frontend in \src\app\services\http-service.ts in line no. 13 replace private baseURl = 'http://localhost:5000/api';
   with
   private baseURl='https://xyz.herokuapp.com/api';

+Here we considered frontend in local server 4200